LearnLM tutoring boosts student problem‑solving by 5.5 percentage points

 With Google's backing, Digital Promise, a global nonprofit working to expand opportunity for each learner, released "A Framework for Powerful Learning with Emerging Technology" to help educators use AI and new technologies in the classroom.

-Did the AI‑driven tutoring truly shift outcomes?
-LearnLM‑guided students solved novel problems 5.5 percentage points more often than peers without the tool, suggesting a modest edge for teachers who incorporate AI.
-The study, presented at the Google AI for Learning Forum in London, adds to a broader conversation about how artificial intelligence might reshape instruction.
+Did the AI-driven tutoring really move the needle?
+Students who used LearnLM solved new problems about 5.5 percentage points more often than classmates who didn’t, which looks like a modest boost for teachers willing to try AI.
+The results were shown at the Google AI for Learning Forum in London and have sparked a lot of chatter about how artificial intelligence could change the classroom.

 Common Questions Answered